n0merc/wifi/README.md

 ## **What This Tool Does**

-This fucking tool sends deauthentication packets to disconnect devices from WiFi networks.
+This tool sends deauthentication packets to disconnect devices from WiFi networks.
 It's like a WiFi "kick" button that forces devices to disconnect and sometimes prevents reconnection.

 ## **Quick Start**